riotkit-org/waitforoutput/README.md

 Wait For Output
 ===============

-Wait for a pattern to match output of a command or docker container logs.
+Waits for a pattern to match output of a command or docker container logs.

 **Features:**
 - Waiting for a pattern to appear in docker container logs